Zaneham/SLATEC/README.md

 **Prior Modernisation**: [Mehdi Chinoune](https://github.com/MehdiChinoune/SLATEC) kicked off the modernisation back in 2021, converting to free-form, adding intents and KIND parameters, marking pure/elemental procedures, and organising into modules.
 Massive props for the groundwork.

-**Current Work**: Zane Hambly, continuing the GOTO elimination crusade and general cleanup.
+**Current Work**: Me!
+Continuing the GOTO elimination crusade and general cleanup.

 ## The use of generative AI